Establishment of NAFLD mice model

 RNA sequencing was applied using RNA samples from each group, while the RNase R was treated to remove linear RNAs from isolated RNA.
 The amplified circRNAs were reverse transcribed into cDNA using random primers following the manufacturer’s instructions.
 The cDNA was then synthesized and purified using the QiaQuick PCR extraction kit (Qiagen).
 The cDNA library was finally prepared according to illumine TruSeq library preparation instruction.
 CircRNA sequencing was conducted on an Illumina HiSeqTM 4000 (Illumina, CA, U.S.A).

-RT-qPCR was carried out to validate the results of RNA sequencing.
-The isolated RNAs from liver tissues were reverse transcribed into cDNA using the RT-PCR kits (Takara) in accordance with the manufacture’s protocol, followed by amplifications using a SYBR Premix Ex Taq kit (Takara).
+RT-qPCR was carried out not only to validate the results of RNA sequencing, but also to detect the expression of DDAH1 and VAV3.
+The isolated RNAs from liver tissues were reversely transcribed into cDNA using the RT-PCR kits (Takara) in accordance with the manufacture’s protocol, followed by amplifications using a SYBR Premix Ex Taq kit (Takara).
 The thermal conditions are as follows: 95˚C for 5 min, followed by 40 cycles of 10 sec at 95˚C, 60˚C for 30 sec and 72˚C for 30 sec. β‑actin was used as the internal reference.
 PCR bands were gel-purified and sequenced using Sanger method.
 The algorithm 2-ΔΔCq method was applied to normalize the relative gene expressions to β‑actin.
-The primer sequences used for RT-qPCR are listed in Table 1.
+The primer sequences used for RT-qPCR are listed in Table 1 and supplementary Table 3.

 RNA sequencing and bioinformatics analysis